The House of Whipcord (1974) ***Ĺ

 The house of the title is actually a disused county prison.
 As a 19-year-old French model by the name of Anne-Marie DeVarnet (Penny Irving) learns to her great disadvantage, it is only officially disused-- its current owners have found quite a lot of use for it, as a matter of fact.
 Anne-Marieís troubles begin at a party.
 A photographer friend of hers has brought along an immense blow-up of a picture he took on their last assignment together in a park somewhere in London.
 The photo depicts Anne-Marie, naked but for an open trench coat, being led away by the police while large numbers of middle-aged bystanders look on in disapproval.
 Both Anne-Marie and the photographer were fined a minor sum by the court that tried the case, and so far as they knew, that was the end of that.
 Just a funny story to tell at a party, right?
 Wrong.
 At the party, Anne-Marie meets a distinctly evil-looking, albeit handsome, young man (played by Vampire Circusís Robert Tayman) named Mark Desat.
 Mark E. Desat.
 Say it with me, out loud: Mark E. Desat.
 There you go, you can see heís going to be nothing but trouble.

 Anyway, Anne-Marie and Mark make a dinner date, and later, another date for her to meet his parents at their home out in the country.
 Anne-Marie is very excited, and she tells her roommate, Julia (Ann Michelle, from Psychomania and Young Lady Chatterley), that sheís going away for the weekend.
 On the drive out, Mark starts acting a little funny.
 Actually, funny isnít quite the word-- he starts acting like the hooker-slaying madman in The Night Evelyn Came Out of the Grave did when he was picking up girls.
 He scarcely utters a word, and he refuses to answer any of his companionís questions regarding where they are, where theyíre going, and how much longer it will be before they arrive.
 When they finally do pull up to the manorís gate (which looks alarmingly like it was intended to prevent those on the inside from getting out), he leaves her standing next to the car, and disappears into the building.
 The next thing Anne-Marie knows, sheís being led, most brusquely, through the manorís decidedly institutional-looking interior by an iron-faced woman named Bates (The Haunted Stranglerís Dorothy Gordon).
-Bates takes her to a small room deep within the building, locks her inside, and tells her to remove all of her clothes, shoes included, and place them on the table in front of her.
+Bates takes her to a small room deep within the building, locks her inside, and tells her to remove all of her clothes, shoes included, and to place them on the table in front of her.
 All in all, itís very similar to the reception Malcolm McDowell receives at the prison in A Clockwork Orange.

 And wouldnít you know it, thereís a very good reason for the resemblance.
 It seems Anne-Marie has found her way into a highly illegal private prison for young women who refuse to be bound by the time-honored moral standards of their forefathers.
 This prison is run by a blind, deaf, and senile ex-High Court judge named Desmond (Patrick Barr, from The Satanic Rites of Dracula) and his ex-reform school matron wife, Margaret (Barbara Markham).
 These, presumably, are the parents Mark wanted Anne-Marie to meet.
 Margaret and His Honor think the courts let Anne-Marie off too lightly for her public indecency in the park, and they have arranged to have her brought in to receive the punishment she deserves.
 She is sentenced to confinement for an indefinite period-- its length to be contingent upon her conduct while incarcerated (but it doesnít take Nobel laureate to see that something between a life sentence and a death sentence is in the offing)-- and shown to her cell by Madam Walker (Sheila Keith, of Frightmare and House of the Long Shadows), who is if anything even sterner and more threatening than Bates.
 The rules of the prison are simple: donít talk to anyone except in response to a direct question or order from the staff, stay on your cot unless and until you are told otherwise, and spend all time not occupied with other duties in the diligent study of the Holy Bible.
 The disciplinary scheme is equally simple, and follows something like the three-strikes-and-youíre-out model so popular in America today: the first infraction against any of the standing rules or against any instructions from the staff whatsoever will earn you a stint in solitary confinement; the second infraction wins you a good, sound flogging from Madam Walker; the third and final infraction gets you hanged within 24 hours of its commission.
 And so we settle down to play that ever-popular game of the womenís prison movie, Count the Offenses.